 As the decades unfolded, it became increasingly clearer that there is absolutely no substitute for the topographical plateau of the Golan Heights which overlooks Syria, Lebanon, and Jordan.

 After the destabilizing events of the Arab Spring of 2011, and the onset of the Syrian Civil War, it became increasingly more clear that the Golan Heights are essential for Israel’s survival, and particularly now that Syria is a failed state.
 EMET has never ceased to work tirelessly on this issue.
 We have authored letters to President Trump and Secretary of State Mike Pompeo about this issue.

-We have held seminars on this issue; written constant articles on this issue; worked with Senator Ted Cruz and Chairman Ron DeSantis and others to sponsor a Sense of Congress Resolution about this issue; have appeared on television about this issue; and have personally spoken to members of the National Security Council and the Trump administration about this issue.
+We have held seminars on this issue, written articles on this issue, worked with Senator Ted Cruz and Chairman Ron DeSantis and others to sponsor a Sense of Congress Resolution about this issue, have appeared on television about this issue and have personally spoken to members of the National Security Council and the Trump administration about this issue.

 On March 25, 2019, President Donald Trump officially stated that the United States recognizes Israeli sovereignty over the Golan Heights.

 Since the Oslo Accords were signed on September 13, 1993, the Palestinian Authority has invested millions of dollars in the incentivization of the murder of innocent Israeli civilians.
 It is a part of the Palestinian Authority law that the families of those martyred or those who have been imprisoned receive generous rewards to incentivize their murders.